manbaritone/OpenHPC-Installation/16_GROMACS-2024.2.md

 ################# Slurm Head #########################

-# set the number of nodes
+# Set the number of nodes
 #SBATCH --nodes=1

-# set the number of task
+# Set the number of task(s)
 #SBATCH --ntasks=1

-# set number of CPU
+# Set the number of task(s) per CPU core
 #SBATCH --ntasks-per-core=1

-# set number of GPU
+# Set the number of GPU
 #SBATCH --gres=gpu:1

-# set memory
+# Set memory (RAM) for use
 #SBATCH --mem=16GB

-# set wall time
+# Set wall time
 #SBATCH --time=3-00:00:00

-# set partition
+# Set partition
 #SBATCH --partition=qgpu_gtx1070ti

-# set name of job
+# Set the name of a job
 #SBATCH --job-name=MD_MG8

 ######################################################

-# set module that is using in this script, check by command 'ml av'
+# Set module that is used in this script.
+Check by command 'ml av'
 ml swap gnu7 gnu11
 ml cmake/3.27.6 cuda/11.8 openmpi4 pmix/2.2.2